winstonma/MERN-Docker-using-GraphQL/README.md

 4. (Optional) You can access API by opening the browser and goto `localhost:4000`

-5. (Optional) You can access database content by accessing `localhost:27017` using a MongoDB client
+5. (Optional) You can access database content by accessing `mongodb://localhost:27017` using a MongoDB client (e.g. [Mongo Compass](https://www.mongodb.com/products/compass))